ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/advanced-general-purpose-language-features.md

 }
 ```

 The way it works is, the type descriptor contains closures for every defaultable parameter, which has the values for previous parameters as parameters for those closures.
 Using those closures, the compiler generates code to fill missing values at the call site for this function.
-This is not part of the function type and is not applicable when functions are passed around as a first class value.<br><br>
+This is not part of the function type and is not applicable when functions are passed around as a first class value.

 ## Providing Function Arguments by Name